How to Frost a Cake

 Piping words onto a cake can be challenging!
 Before you add your message to the cake, practice your piping on a piece of paper by testing out different types of pastry bags and tips.
 Once you’re comfortable piping your message, outline your message on the cake with a toothpick and follow the outline to create a neat and legible final product.

-Once your cake is perfectly frosted and decorated, cut the cake for your guests and serve!
+Once you frost your cake and decorate it, cut the cake for your guests and serve!
 You’ll be preparing showstopping cakes in no time after implementing some of these tips and tricks!